jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 Programming languages are considered high-level because it is not close to the machine language.
+It is just like the computer and the programmer meets halfway.
+Of course, the programmer would find it difficult to programmer at low level and the machine would not understand the human language.
+So, it's halfway.
+Still the job of any compiler is to translate everything so that the computer can follow the instructions of the programmer.

-A browser is an app that is programmed to run on your local computer.
+A browser is an app
+that is programmed to run on your local computer.
 So, it adds another layer.
 Whether you are running any script, be